mahirgamal/LEI2JSON/README.md

 This project is licensed under Apache License 2.0 - see the [LICENSE][lic] file for details.

 ## Contact
-If you have any questions, suggestions or need assistance, please don't hesitate to contact us at mhabib@csu.edu.au.
+If you have any questions, suggestions or need assistance, please don't hesitate to contact us at mhabib@csu.edu.au, akabir@csu.edu.au.

 [//]: #
   [LEI2JSON]:  <https://docs.google.com/spreadsheets/d/1bY8gVCLbVUoGXgYd5DosBFXTjOZqGR4kK8yUstpqIBs/edit#gid=0>